-• A full time regular employee may be placed on Administrative Leave of Absence with or without pay.

-Public Safety Administrative Leave will be addressed in accordance with Police Standard Operating Procedures.

-- The full time regular employee placed on leave will be advised of the reason for the leave and the conventions under which interaction with the Town and the public should be conducted. - The full time regular employee will be advised of the duration of the leave or at least of the timing for the next discussion/meeting with a Town representative.
+- A full time regular employee may be placed on Administrative Leave of Absence with or without pay. - Public Safety Administrative Leave will be addressed in accordance with Police Standard Operating Procedures. - Townhe full time regular employees placed on leave will be advised of the reason for the leave and the conventions under which-informed of any restrictions on interactions with the Town, Town staff, and the public should be conducted. - Townhe full time regular employees will be advised of the type and duration of the leave, and the investigation that will be initiated and completed by the Town during the leave of absence-or at least of the timing for the next discussion/meeting with a Town representative.